I have to admit that while I love traveling . . . I don’t like leaving behind all my essential oils and blends!

 I have six suggestions for blends you can use to make your own Aromatherapy travel kit.

 These amounts are all under 4 oz (120 ml), so you can take them on a plane with you.
 For the blends that call for bottles, I suggest using PET plastic.
 They won't break if they're flung around in luggage!
 PET plastic is known as a non-reactive plastic that doesn’t leach.
 In cases where glass isn't ideal, PET plastic is a good choice.

-Hand Cleanser — Just under 2 oz (60 ml) aloe vera gel, 4 drops Peppermint (Mentha x piperita), 12 drops Ravintsara (Cinnamomum camphora ct.
+Hand Gel — Just under 2 oz (60 ml) aloe vera gel, 4 drops Peppermint (Mentha x piperita), 12 drops Ravintsara (Cinnamomum camphora ct.
 1,8 cineole), 14 drops Orange (Citrus sinensis).
 You can also add 1.5 ml Solubol dispersant.
-I touch a lot of surfaces that other travelers come into contact with, so it’s reassuring to clean my hands often.
+I touch a lot of surfaces that other travelers come into contact with, so it’s reassuring to freshen up my hands often.